Duxah/FreePCB-2/split_net.md

 ### SPLIT NET

-Here both pin paths of this part have one common net.
+Here both pins of this part have one common net.

 ![](pictures/edit_tr9_4.png)